pulumi/pulumi/docs/design/stacks.md

-# Mu Stacks
+# Coconut Stacks

-This document describes how Mu Stacks and Services show up in Mu's various [languages](languages.md) (MetaMus, MuPack, MuIL, and MuGS).
+This document describes how Coconut Stacks and Services show up in the various [formats](formats.md) (CocoLangs, NutPack, NutIL, and CocoGL).
 Those are the definitive resources on the low-level formats, but this document describes the overall programming model that a developer will encounter.
 For more details on how this results in concrete resources provisioned in the target cloud provider, please refer to [the cloud targeting design document](clouds.md).

 ## Overview

-The following are the basic steps to creating a new MuPackage:
+The following are the basic steps to creating a new NutPack:

-* Pick your favorite MetaMu language.
+* Pick your favorite CocoLang language.
 * Create a new project folder in your workspace.
-* Create a Mufile (`Mu.yaml`) containing the top-level metadata.
+* Create a Nutfile (`Nut.yaml`) containing the top-level metadata.
-* Install any dependencies using the `mu get` command line.
+* Install any dependencies using the `coco get` command line.
-* Author stacks by subclassing the `Stack` base class in the Mu SDK.
+* Author stacks by subclassing the `Stack` base class in the Coconut SDK.
-* Build the package using `mu build`, rinse and repeat, and then publish it.
+* Build the package using `coco build`, rinse and repeat, and then publish it.

-For illustration purposes within this document, we shall choose Mu's JavaScript subset, MuJS.
+For illustration purposes within this document, we shall choose Coconut's JavaScript subset, CocoJS.
 Please also note that, though metadata examples are in YAML, it is generally valid to use JSON instead if preferred.

 TODO: this document needs some good examples!

 ## Metadata

-Most MuPackages will contain a Mufile to help direct the compilation process.
-It is conventionally named `Mu.yaml` and is checked into the workspace.
+Most NutPacks will contain a Nutfile to help direct the compilation process.
+It is conventionally named `Nut.yaml` and is checked into the workspace.

-Each Mufile contains metadata for the package that cannot be derived from the source code.
-(Please refer to [the MuPack document](mupack.md) for a complete listing of what metadata can appear here.)
-In the case that all metadata can be derived from the program alone -- e.g., thanks to the use of attributes/decorators -- then the Mufile might be omitted.
-This is specific to your MetaMu compiler, so please consult its documentation.
+Each Nutfile contains metadata for the package that cannot be derived from the source code.
+(Please refer to [the NutPack document](nutpack.md) for a complete listing of what metadata can appear here.)
+In the case that all metadata can be derived from the program alone -- e.g., thanks to the use of attributes/decorators -- then the Nutfile might be omitted.
+This is specific to your CocoLang compiler, so please consult its documentation.

-In the case of MuJS, and most MetaMu compilers, the top-level "package manager"-like metadata -- such as name, description, and so on -- must be explicitly provided; for example:
+In the case of CocoJS, and most CocoLang compilers, the top-level "package manager"-like metadata -- such as name, description, and so on -- must be explicitly provided; for example:

     name: acmecorp/elk